pitivi/pitivi/docs/attic/PyGST_Tutorial/Elements:_basics.md

-I will try to walk you through creating a new element that acts as a filter (has both a sink and source, this one wont actually do any filtering :)), which recieves a buffer and pushes it forward.
+I will try to walk you through creating a new element that acts as a filter (has both a sink and source, this one wont actually do any filtering :)), which receives a buffer and pushes it forward.
 As such it should help you avoid the pain.

 :   source